-Around 1450, some 500 St. Lawrence Iroquoians set up camp on the banks of the La Guerre River, where the municipality of Saint-Anicet is located today.
-Five centuries later, farmer François Droulers found a small axe in one of his fields … Since then, archaeological digs have unearthed the remains and artifacts (some 500,000 of them!) of the largest Iroquoian village ever discovered in Quebec.
+Around 1450, a group of St. Lawrence Iroquoians settled on a mound not far from the La Guerre River, in the present-day municipality of Saint-Anicet.
+Five centuries later, the farmer François Droulers discovered a small axe in one of his fields.
+This fortuitous discovery led to archaeological digs that brought to light the remains and artifacts (about 500,000!) of the largest Iroquoian village ever discovered in Quebec.

 Only 75 km from Montreal, the Droulers-Tsiionhiakwatha Archaeological Site Interpretation Centre highlights these remarkable traces and invites you to enter the faithful reconstruction of longhouses.
 A visit as exciting as it is unmissable.Web Site